Your YouTube Dream

 The important lesson here is that it’s about the

 Number three is the thumbnail.
-Thumbnails, like your title, grabs attention.
+Thumbnails, like your title, grab attention.
 The thumbnail supports the topic and title in a big way.
 Make your thumbnail tell a story in an eye-catching way.
 A video with a great thumbnail will beat out another even when if the other video is better on the same topic.

 Subscribers are milestones in the YouTube community.
-As you gain more subscribers you can earn helpful YouTube features, such as a custom URL.
+As you gain more subscribers you can earn helpful YouTube features, such as a custom URL at 100 subs.
 For many, they covet the YouTube play buttons awards, such as the silver button for 100,000 subscribers.
 This is one I have my eye on.

 Earning subscribers is

-YouTube cares little about how many subscribers you have, however, it does care about how much time people spend on your videos and YouTube as a whole.
+Beyond the vanity milestone, YouTube cares little about how many subscribers you have, however, YouTube does care about how much time people spend watching your videos.
+Subscribers are likely to watch.
+However, people who have recently watched your videos subscribed or not are even more likely.

 Early on, when you don’t have subscribers, it’s more important to focus on YouTube SEO (search engine optimization) to help people find you.
 However, once you have 1000+ or more subscribers, you can depend a little more on catchy headlines to earn early views and improve your view velocity.
-A metric which measures the rate of views over a period of time.
+A metric that measures the rate of views over a period of time.
 It seems YouTube considers variations of this metric when promoting videos.

 After You Launch Your Video

 Think of it this way.
 When a video is first uploaded, YouTube considers basic SEO factors to test a good search ranking location.
-This is where a good SEO keyword rich headline comes into play, description and at a much lighter weight tags.
+This is where a good SEO keyword-rich headline comes into play, The first couple hundred words of the description is good for keywords and at much lighter weight tags.